mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 ## 11- Authentication

 So far, we have covered a lot of ground about *Express*.
 But what about *Authentication*?
 Well *Authentication* is outside the scope of *Express*, because *Express* is a minimal light-weight framework, and it doesn't have an opinion about *Authentication*.
 So, later in the course, we're going to have a comprehensive section about *Authentication* and *Authorization*.
 So, I will show you how to secure your API endpoints.

+## 12- Structuring Express Applications

+So, if you look at the code we have written so far in *index.js* throughout this section, you can see we have a very big file with about hundred lines of code.
+This is a very simple application.
+In a real-world application, you don't want to write all that code inside *index.js*.
+So, in this lecture I'm going to show you how to properly structure your application.

+The first thing we want to do is take out all the code for the *courses* API, and put it into a seperate file.
+In other words, for every logical part of our application for every API endpoint, we want to have a seperate file or a seperate module.
+So, all the route for working with courses should be in *courses.js*, and all the routes working with